Horrified, but not surprised

 Horrified, but not surprised.
 I didn’t think the plot of Slow Horses too unexpected; it seemed to me a logical progression from where we were at the time.
 While I was writing that novel, the world was still clawing its way through the economic meltdown of 2008.
 Such times always result in the eruption of the usual hatreds, for reasons too obvious for me to set down here.
 It certainly wasn’t a matter of my reading what the future held.
 If anything, it was the opposite; I was looking back at what happened in the 1980s.

-In your new novel, Slough House, your focus is on the privatization of national security.
+In your novel Slough House, your focus is on the privatization of national security.
 MI5 is on sale to the highest bidders, including multimillionaires and media moguls looking to politicize government information.
 Is this happening?
 Is this something you think Britons should be worried about?

 If it’s not already happening, it probably will be soon.
 But that’s my take on the situation having finished the book; at the time of writing, I wasn’t aiming to deliver a warning or make a prediction.
 When plotting a novel, I simply look at what’s going on in the world and slightly bend it to my own use.
 And however dim a view I take, events generally conspire to make me think I should have bent it more.